EOSIO/eosio.cdt/docs/06_how-to-guides/30_key-value-api/kv_map/70_how-to-find-in-kv-map.md

 1. Create a new action in your contract, named `delete`, which takes as input parameters the person ID.
 2. Use the `find()` function defined for the `kv::map` type, with the give ID as parameter, to find the `person` with the given ID as unique key.

-Refer to the following possible implementation to find `person` object with a given ID as unique key:
+Refer to the following reference implementation to find `person` object with a given ID as unique key:

 `smartcontract.hpp file`